brancz/xflamp/README.md

 of the box, however, pull requests for any other build servers are very welcome. :wink:

+The CLI infrastructure is heavily inspired and blatantly copied from [travis.rb](https://github.com/travis-ci/travis.rb). (part of my goal was to use very few dependencies)

 ## Usage

 In general the cli is self documenting